Certifiable Risk-Based Engineering Design Optimization: Reliability-based Design Optimization

 For our upcoming discussion, it is helpful to point out that a constraint on the PoF is equivalent to a constraint on the $\alpha$-quantile.
 The $\alpha$-quantile, also known as the value-at-risk at level $\alpha$, is defined in terms of the inverse cumulative distribution function of the limit state function $F^{-1}_{g(\bd,Z)}$ as

 PoF and $Q_\alpha$ are natural counterparts that are measures of the tail of the distribution of $g(\bd,Z)$.
-When one knows that the largest $100(1-\alpha)\%$ outcomes are the ones of interest, the quantile is a measure of the best-case scenario within the set of these tail events.
+When the largest $100(1-\alpha)\%$ outcomes are the ones of interest (i.e., failed cases), the quantile is a measure of minimum value within the set of these tail events.
 When one knows that outcomes larger than a given threshold $t$ are of interest, PoF provides a measure of the frequency of these ``large'' events.
 This equivalence of PoF and $Q_\alpha$ risk constraints is illustrated in Figure~\ref{fig:PoF_illustrate}.
 In the context of our optimization problem, using the same value of $t$ and $\alphaT$, \eqref{e:RBDO} can be written equivalently as

 The most elementary method (although, inefficient) for estimating PoF is Monte Carlo~(MC) simulation when dealing with nonlinear limit state functions.
 The MC estimate of the PoF for a given design $\bd$ is